+The publisher and rights holder of this work is University of British Columbia.
 To the extent possible under law, the publisher has waived all rights to these data and has dedicated them to the Public Domain (CC0 1.0).
 Users may copy, modify, distribute and use the work, including for commercial purposes, without restriction.

 This resource has been registered with GBIF, and assigned the following GBIF UUID: ba0c046d-52bb-4262-a495-652988c9f3f7.
 University of British Columbia publishes this resource, and is itself registered in GBIF as a data publisher endorsed by Canada Biodiversity Information Facility.

 Who created the resource: